BlacKobra246/RaggaeShark/README.md

 # RaggaeShark
-My own snake game, with some unique features that could have only been achieved with raylib.
+My own snake game, with some unique features that were achieved with raylib.